Years 5 & 6 IMP Bands in Schools

 Each student will also be provided with an IMP practice journal and pencil, which they should bring to every band lesson.

-Students will receive two group sessions per week with a specialist IMP teacher.
+Students will receive two group sessions per week with an IMP teacher.
 Typically, these sessions total 1.5 hours per week per group, but this may vary slightly depending on school timetables.

 Cost